Bob Ferguson (infielder): Early career

 A native of Brooklyn, Ferguson played for two of New York's earliest semi-professional clubs in the late 1860s and early 1870s, the Atlantics and Mutuals.
-On June 14, 1870, Ferguson (who played catcher that game) provided the hit that created the tying run and he later scored the winning run in a match against the famous Cincinnati Red Stockings, the first team that was composed entirely of professional players.
-This win brought to an end the Red Stockings' 81 consecutive game winning streak.
+On June 14, 1870, Ferguson (who played catcher that game) for the Atlantics provided the hit that created the tying run and he later scored the winning run in a match against the famous Cincinnati Red Stockings, the first team that was composed entirely of professional players ending the Red Stockings' 81 consecutive game winning streak, and ushering in the first era of competitive professional sports.
 He is credited with being the first player to bat from both sides of home plate, known as switch-hitting, but the practice was not popular at first.
 Among the explanations for this, it is claimed that, due to his personality, players did not want to emulate him.
 Managers, however, recognized the practice's importance soon after, and began to play their players according to the opposing pitcher that day, known today as platooning, and the advantages that switch-hitting posed would later become accepted strategic baseball philosophy, and many players began to experiment with the idea.